MattGyverLee/EmailParse/MistralPrompt.md

 - Marketing emails with unsubscribe links you never use
 - Cold sales outreach emails
 - Affiliate marketing emails
+- **Newsletter Age Policy**: Newsletters older than 1 month from ANY sender (except matthew_lee@wycliffe.org) can be marked for deletion, as newsletter content becomes outdated and loses relevance

 #### 3. **Social Media & Platform Notifications**
 - Social media activity notifications (likes, follows, comments)